- About Us

 Housman Institute, a leader in research and training in emotional, cognitive, and social early learning, is pleased to introduce an important program to help all early childhood and elementary educators, specialists, and caregivers learn to understand and manage their stress.

-Now more than ever teachers are experiencing tremendous levels of stress.
+Now more than ever all educators are experiencing tremendous levels of stress.
 In fact, well before the global pandemic, two-thirds of teachers reported feeling stressed-out and found their work to be stressful 61% of the time, according to an AFT survey, and nearly a quarter of respondents said work was “always” stressful.
 Teachers are juggling and shifting and handling more than ever before, all while trying to maintain their own well-being.
 The impact that stress and anxiety have on educators takes a toll not only on their mental health and well-being but also on their ability to teach and our students’ ability to learn.

 As educators today are dealing with unique stresses that make it hard for them to maintain their levels of excellence, they are of course also trying to cope with their own life challenges.
 Ordinary job stress has surged almost overnight from the usual day-to-day classroom issues to include learning to teach online without much training, heightened concern for their students, their own health and well being, and attending to their student’s behavior and their ability to focus and continue to thrive.
 That’s a lot of pressure squarely on the shoulders of an educator, and this four-course program will help teachers to understand, manage, and attend to their emotional health and give them the key social-emotional tools to carry with them.